Skip to main content

-You have the option of setting "Calculated Pricing" for labor items vs. setting fixed prices.
+You can set "Calculated Pricing" for labor items or fixed prices.

-Calculated labor items do not calculate off of other Items, i.e., the price of a calculated item (product, labor, or allowance) cannot be used for a calculated labor item.
+• Calculated labor items do not calculate from other Items; i.e., the price of a calculated item (product, labor, or allowance) cannot be used for a calculated labor item.

 To use calculated pricing on a labor item, when creating the new labor item, click the Calculated radio button on the Price tab.

-There are various options to set the value for the unit cost and unit price for a calculated labor item.
+There are various options for setting the unit cost and unit price for a calculated labor item.

 Source